The helical rising (annual first appearance) of Sirius in the morning sky is a spectacular sight. During 2020, this occurs in mid-August.

 (Reported sighting of Sirius from 33.8° north latitude with a binocular, August 6, 2020.)

-(Author saw Sirius, with a binocular through a broken deck, 29 minutes before sunrise on August 12, 2020.
-Should be visible without optical assistance in a few mornings as described below.)
+(Author saw Sirius, with a binocular through a broken cloud deck, 29 minutes before sunrise on August 12, 2020.
+To see it without optical assistance in a few mornings, see the description below.)

 by Jeffrey L. Hunt

 The spectacular appearance of a bright star in the morning before sunrise is an impressive sight.
 While very low in the sky, the star twinkles against the brightening hues of morning twilight.

 The first morning appearance of a star in the eastern sky before sunrise is known as the “heliacal rising” of the star.

 The first morning appearance of Sirius attracts attention.
 The brightest star in the sky, it can be found near the horizon before we see other bright stars.